 Hurricane Sandy has brought the consideration of natural disaster potential to the forefront when deciding data center locations.
 Data center operators are looking for safer geographical regions, like the Midwest, than areas more prone to earthquakes, hurricanes, tornados and floods.

-The state of Michigan is an extremely low-risk location compared to more densely-packed, disaster-prone west and east coast regions.
-According to research from the USGS and NOAA, Michigan has one of the lowest possibilities of natural disasters like hurricanes and earthquakes.
+Both Michigan and Indiana are extremely low-risk locations compared to more densely-packed, disaster-prone west and east coast regions.
+According to research from the USGS and NOAA, Michigan has one of the lowest possibilities of natural disasters such as hurricanes and earthquakes.

 With the lowest frequency and severity of natural disaster in the nation makes Michigan the perfect location for a disaster recovery site.
 Read more about Michigan Data Centers.

 The final consideration when selecting a data center location is looking at the region’s workforce talent.
-Whether you are looking to hire employees or use managed services for colocation, a highly talented technical staff is extremely important.
+Whether you are looking to hire employees, spin up a cloud environment or use managed services, a highly talented technical staff is extremely important.

-The availability of a highly skilled workforce is often a driving force for technology companies to locate in Michigan.
-Michigan boasts the 4th largest high-tech workforce in the U.S. The state’s access to major universities, such as the University of Michigan and Michigan State, provides a strong network for innovation and talent.
+The availability of a highly skilled workforce is often a driving force for technology companies to locate in a particular state.
+Michigan boasts the fourth largest high-tech workforce in the U.S. The state’s access to major universities, such as the University of Michigan and Michigan State University, provides a strong network for innovation and talent.

-With an ideal climate, low probability of natural disasters, and a talented workforce, Michigan is quickly becoming a popular destination for data centers and colocation.
-To read more about Michigan’s benefits, visit Online Tech’s Michigan Resource Library.
+With an ideal climate, low probability of natural disasters, and a talented workforce, Michigan is quickly becoming a popular destination for data centers and cloud hosting.